AG7GN/networking/hamwan-arden-home-README.md

 	| 1 | __10.27.190.1__ |
 	| 2 | __10.27.190.14/28__ |

-	Set the table aside.
+	Set your table aside.
 We'll be using it later.

 1. If you are not within WiFi range of another AREDN user's node or don't want to connect to the AREDN wireless mesh, __uncheck__ the __Enable__ box in the __Mesh RF__ section.
 1. In the __WAN__ section, select __Protocol: Static__ and configure as follows: